A real-time transit guide for autistic adults.

 Wants to independently ride public transit

-Panicked, and doesn't know how to get off of his ride
+Panicked, and doesn't know how to request for the bus to stop

-With the need for explicit instructions, users would be able to reference contextual guides before their commute.
+With the need for explicit instructions, users would be able to reference contextual guidebooks before their commute.

 With gaming, users can complete tasks through their commute to learn and build memory on what to expect during their transit journey.